 This has been a fun series of articles to write…at least so far.
 It is refreshing to get back into writing about really serious stuff.
 It’s also similar to writing my fiction books as well…and I always enjoy that!

 In the first article I wrote about some common ways to strengthen your front door.
 In the second article I shared some hardcore ideas on how to barricade your door to hinder even the most committed home invaders.
-And then I touched on the “flight” aspect of the “fight or flight” syndrome when serious danger comes busting through your door.
+And then I touched on the “flight” aspect of the “fight or flight” options when serious danger comes busting through your door.

 To protect yourself and your family you want to keep the bad guys as far away from you as possible.
 But, if they get into your home, your castle, you better be ready to defend your precious family.
 I call this the Castle Doctrine.
 Simply put, you are responsible for the safety of your home (i.e. your “Castle”) and all those that dwell therein.
 If you are not going to defend them, who will?
 Seriously, if you are not prepared to defend your family and friends that have taken refuge in your home what good are you?
 If someone else is going to defend them instead of you, is it really your castle?
 The whole concept of the Castle Doctrine is you being responsible for defending your home and the people in it.
 If not you, who?